Olive Garden Menu Tapenade

 Olive garden tapenade with capers.

-This page was last updated by Bernard Preston on 4th April, 2023.
+This page was last updated by Bernard Preston on 4th April, 2024.

-If you buy olives in a large can, you will soon find they don't keep too long once it has been opened and they are exposed to air; so you will be pickling them or making pâté.
+If you buy olives in a large can, you will soon find they do not keep too long once it has been opened and they are exposed to air; so you will be pickling them or making pâté.
 However you eat them the benefits of the fruit of the Mediterranean are simply immense.

 Olive garden menu tapenade is just another of my many favourites.
 May you too live to be a hundred.